Below is a list of the questions we are most frequently asked by guests before booking dog sledding trips.

 To register for one of our trips simply contact us by phone or email to confirm availability on the dates of your choice.

-Once your spot is confirmed, go to our BOOK NOW page to fill in the online Registration Form.
+Once your spot is confirmed, we will send you a link to our online Registration Form.

 Upon receipt of your registration form, we will send you an invoice for a deposit of 25- 50% of the cost of your trip to secure your place.
 Full payment is required 15 days in advance of your departure date (or immediately if booking within 30 days of your trip date).
 If the remaining payment is not received when due, Snow Forest Adventures reserves the right to treat the reservation as cancelled.

 Our preferred method of payment is e-transfer through your online banking.
 Payments can also be made by cheque by credit card on our website.